Council cabinet votes to officially axe Whyburn Farm from draft local housing plan

-Hucknall: Council cabinet votes to officially axe Whyburn Farm from draft local housing plan
+Council cabinet votes to officially axe Whyburn Farm and Sutton scheme from draft local housing plan

 The 3,000-home development at Whyburn Farm, Hucknall, and the 1,000-home plan at Cauldwell Road, Sutton, will now no longer be taken forwards.